 Years of Experience

-For those with five to nine years of experience, average earnings amount to $12.97 per hour.
-The largest slice of the Lowe's Home Improvement Inc. workforce (41 percent) has been working for one to four years and earns, on average, about $11.28 per hour.
+For those with five to nine years of experience, average earnings amount to $13.08 per hour.
+The largest fraction of Lowe's Home Improvement Inc. people (40 percent) have been working for one to four years and earn about $11.38 per hour on average.

 Certifications and Degrees

-Class B Commercial Driver License Holders have significantly higher pay than non-accredited workers at approximately $15.14 per hour.
-Regarding pay and education, Lowe's Home Improvement Inc. pays those with a Bachelor of Science in Marketing & Management the most — $19.82.
+Being a Class B Commercial Driver License Holder certainly has its perks — salaries approach $15.16 per hour and far exceed the paychecks of those without certification.
+Regarding pay and education, Lowe's Home Improvement Inc. pays those with a Bachelor of Science in Marketing & Management the most — approximately $19.82.

 Benefits and Perks